Linus-Lee-1037/pFKla/README.md

 * models

-    The model of iFKla's 11 DNNs after transfer-learning and the final integrated_DNN.
+    The models of iFKla's 11 DNNs after transfer-learning and the final integrated_DNN.